Trade Surplus

 What Causes a Trade Surplus or Deficit

-The Chinese government has manipulated the yuan's exchange rate to encourage exports.
-If the yuan had appreciated relative to the dollar, Chinese goods would have been more expensive for Americans to purchase.
-Furthermore, US goods would have been less expensive for Chinese consumers and producers.
+The Chinese government intentionally created a trade surplus by manipulating the yuan’s exchange rate of the yuan to promote exports.
+Had the yuan appreciated against the dollar, Chinese goods would have become more expensive for Americans, while US goods would have become more affordable for Chinese consumers and producers.

 Dig Deeper With These Free Lessons: